Dan Ticktum: Formula E

-NIO 333 FE Team (2022–)
+NIO 333/ERT Formula E Team/Cupra Kiro (2022–)

 2021–22 season

 On 25 November 2021 the NIO 333 FE Team announced that Ticktum would be joining Oliver Turvey for the 2021–22 Formula E season.
 He stated that he was "looking forward to [racing in Formula E], as it's a totally different experience to Formula 2".
 In his debut race at the Diriyah ePrix, Ticktum beat his teammate and fellow rookie Antonio Giovinazzi to finish 18th.
 The following day Ticktum qualified in 18th place, but dropped back to 20th by the checkered flag.
 Ticktum's next race, the Mexico City ePrix, was compromised by a collision with Giovinazzi, which led to another 18th-place finish.
 Another point-less race in Rome followed, before Ticktum scored his first ever point in Formula E in the second race of the weekend, benefitting from a post-race penalty for Oliver Askew.

 At the following round in Monaco, Ticktum beat his teammate Turvey, finishing twelfth, however a weekend in Berlin, which the Brit described as "pretty disastrous", ended with finishes near the back of the pecking order.
 An additional lowly finish at Jakarta was followed by Ticktum's first retirement of the season at the Marrakesh ePrix.
 Round 11 at New York City brought a 17th place, although a rapid start and a number of overtakes during Sunday's race enabled Ticktum to finish twelfth.
 He later described that drive as having been "the performance of [his] life".
 At his home race in London, a crash in practice hampered his chances, whilst an unsighted collision with Sam Bird meant retirement from Race 2.